 In fact, all the film-type coatings that are sold under the Varathane label are polyurethane-based finishes.

-You can use Varathane if you want to achieve an outstanding, scratch and stain-resistant finish to keep your interior wood projects looking great for longer.
+You can use Varathane to achieve an outstanding, scratch and stain-resistant finish to keep your interior wood projects looking great for longer.

 Can Varathane Be Sprayed?

-I have seen people complaining that it looked like plastic when they applied poly with a regular bristle brush.
+I had seen people complaining that it looked like plastic when they applied poly with a regular bristle brush.

 Plus, it also left bumps when dried.

-If you think it’s hard for you to use a brush, picking Varathane Professional Clear Finish Aerosol Spray can be your best option.
+If you think it’s hard to use a brush, picking Varathane Professional Clear Finish Aerosol Spray can be your best option.

 It can provide your interior wood projects with a crystal-clear finish that never yellows.